js-soft/codemagic-tools/README.md

 ### Teams Messaging

-#### Build Messages
+#### Develop Messages

 ```bash
 jscm teams-develop --platform <platform> --projectName <projectName>
 ```

-This command will inform about a new build and additionally provide a link to the build.
+This command will inform about a new development build and additionally provide a link to the build.
 In case of a failed build it will also provide a link to the build log.

 ### Production Messages